combinatrix-ai/ask.sh/README.md

 - rust
 - `peco`: The `ask` command uses peco to let you select the command to execute from the AI suggested commands.

-Optional, but highly reccomended if you want `ask` command to work more nicely:
+Optional, but highly recommended if you want `ask` command to work more nicely:
 - `tmux`: If you run `ask` command in tmux, you can send the current terminal to the AI for context-aware input.
 - `zsh`: If you run `ask` command in zsh (not Bash), you can let AI write the next command directly to your terminal.
 No copy-paste is required.